cfragel/BINF-6410-Pipeline/README.md

 The CHMK Pipeline has many options for the user.
 If you do not chose the default settings when running the pipeline, you may start and stop at any given point along the pipeline.
 For example: you may already have SAM files.
 In this case you can tell the program that you would like to start at the SAM to BAM option.
 This will allow you to convert your files and the go on to variant calling.

-Additionally, the CHMK Pipeline give you the option to use both single or paired end reads.
-It is important to note that the default settings only consider single-end reads.
-In order to work with paired-end reads one must answer "n" to the option of running the default procedure.
-The program will then ask if you want to use paired-end reads further along in the options.